MustardOS/mustardos.github.io/help/upgrade.md

 ---

 ## Requirements
-This guide is designed for people running muOS Baked Beans.
+- This guide is designed for people running muOS **Baked Beans**.
-Any other version is not supported.
+- Any other version is not supported!
-You must also be using a 2 SD card setup.
+- You **must** be using a 2 SD card setup.

 ## Can I directly upgrade over the top of muOS Baked Beans?
 Unfortunately no.